Ematon33/Video-downloader/README.md

 ## Features

 - Download videos or audio from Internet (maybe not all sites are supported).
-- Choose between different file formats.
+- Choose between different file formats (Convert can take up to several minutes).

 ## License